If you’re dealing with painful haemorrhoid symptoms, you might be eager to find a quick solution to get rid of them.

-They’re known by a wealth of jokey names, including piles, roids, bum grapes, and anal speedbumps – yes, really! – but haemorrhoids are usually no laughing matter.
-They take the form of visible veins around your anus, that can bulge or swell, and bleed.
+Despite being known by a wealth of jokey names, including piles, roids, bum grapes, and anal speedbumps –yes, really! – haemorrhoids are usually no laughing matter.
+They’re one the most common health issues for adults over the age of 50 and can be extremely bothersome, taking the form of visible veins around your anus, that can bulge or swell, and bleed.

 The most common symptom of haemorrhoids is seeing fresh blood on the toilet paper or in your stool.
 Other symptoms include:

+It’s not just an odd-smelling, strangely-named bottle of liquid that your mother used to use – witch hazel has been used for hundreds of years for its medicinal purposes.
 The liquid is great for soothing haemorrhoids and decreases bleeding, as well as pain, itching, and swelling.
-Apply on a cotton pad and leave for 10-15 minutes before taking away.
+Apply on a cotton pad and leave for 10-15 minutes before taking it away.

 Believe it or not, a strong pelvic floor can help improve constipation problems.
-According to physiotherapist and Starts at 60 expert Michelle Kenway, pelvic floor exercises can help to increase your awareness of your muscles in the area and promote anal sphincter control.
-Improving your anal sphincter control helps you relax it during bowel movements, alleviating haemorrhoid problems.
+According to physiotherapist Michelle Kenway, pelvic floor exercises can help to increase your awareness of your muscles in the area and promote anal sphincter control.
+Improving your anal sphincter control helps you relax during bowel movements, alleviating haemorrhoid problems.

-Aloe vera is well known for its anti-inflammatory and therapeutic properties and can be used to treat both internal and external hemorrhoids.
+Aloe vera is well known for its anti-inflammatory and therapeutic properties and can be used to treat both internal and external haemorrhoids.

 Olive oil’s soothing properties can help to treat inflamed and swollen blood vessels in and around the anus.
 Dab on some olive oil and gently massage into the haemorrhoids.

-Tannic acid present in tea has natural astringent property that helps to reduce the swelling and pain associated with haemorrhoids.
+The tannic acid present in tea has a natural astringent property that helps to reduce the swelling and pain associated with haemorrhoids.